 The buyer’s journey is a set of successional stages that a potential consumer goes through before deciding to buy or subscribe to a business offering.

-- Awareness – the consumer understands that he or she has an issue or wants to purchase something or subscribe to a service.
+- Awareness – the consumer understands that they have an issue or want to purchase something or subscribe to a service.

 - Consideration – the potential consumer starts to do research, collecting information regarding the product or service.

 - Decision – the potential consumer starts to look at the available options to either deal with the issue or buy the object of their desire.

 - Purchase – the consumer is ready to go through with buying the product or subscribing to the service after having all the necessary information.

 With the buyer’s journey in mind, it wouldn’t make much sense sending a promotion for coffee to a consumer who is still at the research stage, or similarly, you wouldn’t want to direct a consumer who is at the final purchase decision stage to a blog post about finding the best coffee machine maker.